etn-ccis/blui-react-component-library/docs/Drawer.md

 #### Classes

-You can override the classes used by PX Blue by passing a `classes` prop.
+You can override the classes used by Brightlayer UI by passing a `classes` prop.
 The `<DrawerRailItem>` supports the following keys:

 | Name         | Description                                                     |
 | ------------ | --------------------------------------------------------------- |